Liupeter01/FullStackChattingDemo/README.md

    # RDB files created with checksum disabled have a checksum of zero that will
    # tell the loading code to skip the check.
    rdbchecksum yes

-   # Enables or disables full sanitization checks for ziplist and listpack etc when
-   # loading an RDB or RESTORE payload.
-This reduces the chances of a assertion or
-   # crash later on while processing commands.
-   # Options:
-   #   no         - Never perform full sanitization
-   #   yes        - Always perform full sanitization
-   #   clients    - Perform full sanitization only for user connections.
-   #                Excludes: RDB files, RESTORE commands received from the master
-   #                connection, and client connections which have the
-   #                skip-sanitize-payload ACL flag.
-   # The default should be 'clients' but since it currently affects cluster
-   # resharding via MIGRATE, it is temporarily set to 'no' by default.
-   #
-   # sanitize-dump-payload no

    # The filename where to dump the DB
    dbfilename dump.rdb